Where to Stay in Boston First Time: Best Areas & Neighborhoods

 The Freedom Trail winds through the North End, on its way from Boston Common to Charlestown.
 Dotted along it are some of the most historic buildings in the city, most of which are walking distance apart, making it a great place for a stroll for history buffs.

-For starters, North End is the location of the Old North Church (Christ Church).
-The North Church was built in 1723 and is the oldest church in Boston.
-It features a bust of George Washington considered the most accurate likeness in existence.
+North End is the location of the Old North Church (Christ Church).
+Built in 1723, it is the oldest church in Boston, featuring a bust of George Washington.

 North End is also the location of the Paul Revere House, the former home of the American revolutionary.
 It has been converted into a museum, allowing visitors to learn about people and events that would have stood and occurred in the very spot they currently occupy.